lyfar/awa-docs/docs/features/admin-area-cms-v0-2.md

 <FeatureSummary />

 ## Narrative
-Admin Area v0.2 expands the internal CMS into the single cockpit for every copy-driven surface in release 0.2.
-The practice catalogue from v0.1 now sits alongside FAQ, Info, and legal entries (T&C, Privacy) so the operations team can refresh reactions, policies, or onboarding copy within minutes.
-Editors authenticate with MFA, see both practice and knowledge modules on the dashboard, and work through draft → review → publish flows without filing engineering tickets.
+Admin Area v0.2 turns the internal CMS into the single cockpit for practice metadata plus FAQ, Info, and legal pages.
+Editors sign in with MFA, pick a module, and move drafts through review to publish without engineering help.

-Entries inherit structured blocks—headlines, rich text, lists, embeds, and CTA links—so the app and docs render consistent layouts.
-Practice records gain reaction-tag metadata, letting catalogue cards, dashboards, and analytics share the same seven-state taxonomy.
-Every save produces a preview URL that mirrors production.
-Reviewers leave inline comments, approvals unlock publish, and the system snapshot diffs for accountability.
-Publishing pushes content to both mobile and docs APIs atomically and alerts support if anything fails validation.

-Taxonomy copy, colour tokens, and localisation guidance are maintained alongside the [Reactions Taxonomy](/docs/wiki/reactions/) reference so editors know exactly how to name each state across surfaces.
+Structured blocks, reaction-tag fields, and preview URLs keep the app and docs consistent, and publishing pushes changes to APIs/CDN with audit logs.
+Taxonomy copy and colour tokens sit alongside the [Reactions Taxonomy](/docs/wiki/reactions/), so every surface reuses the same labels.

 ## Interaction
 1. Admin signs in (MFA enforced) and lands on the unified workspace dashboard with summary tiles for Practice Catalogue, FAQ, Info, and Policies plus review queues.